santoshrajan/tinix/README.md

 ## A Tiny Ajax Library for JavaScript

 tinix is a tiny ajax library written as a node module.
 You can `require` it into your code using `browserify`.
 Works in all modern browser (>= IE9).
+If all your app needs is a lightweight ajax library the tinix is for you.

 ### Install
     $ npm install tinix